hihipy/sql-x-ray/README.md

 **See the structure, not the data.**

-`sql-x-ray` produces a privacy-safe structural dump of a SQL database, designed as priming context for an LLM.
+SQL X-Ray produces a privacy-safe structural dump of a SQL database, designed as priming context for an LLM.
 Structure only, never values: no defaults, no constraint expressions, no view bodies, no enum labels, no sample data.
 Safe to share with any LLM regardless of what your database contains.

 ---

 ## Why this exists

 Copying a full schema into an LLM chat fails on size for any non-trivial database, and even when it fits, view bodies and `CHECK` expressions can leak business logic or literal values.
-Sample queries are slow and error-prone. `sql-x-ray` gives the LLM exactly what it needs to write accurate queries against your schema (tables, columns, types, relationships, indexes) and nothing it shouldn't have.
+Sample queries are slow and error-prone.
+SQL X-Ray gives the LLM exactly what it needs to write accurate queries against your schema (tables, columns, types, relationships, indexes) and nothing it shouldn't have.

 ---